Invention of radio: De Forest

-Lee De Forest had an interest in wireless telegraphy and he invented the Audion in 1906.
+Lee De Forest had an interest in wireless telegraphy, and he invented the Audion, initially a diode tube, in 1906, and subsequently a triode version in 1908.
 He was president and secretary of the De Forest Radio Telephone and Telegraph Company (1913).
 The De Forest System was adopted by the United States Government, and had been demonstrated to other Governments including those of Great Britain, Denmark, Germany, Russia, and British Indies, all of which purchased De Forest apparatus previous to the Great War.
 De Forest is one of the fathers of the "electronic age", as the Audion helped to usher in the widespread use of electronics.

 De Forest made the Audion tube from a vacuum tube.
 He also made the "Oscillion", an undamped wave transmitter.
 He developed the De Forest method of wireless telegraphy and founded the American De Forest Wireless Telegraph Company.
 De Forest was a distinguished electrical engineer and the foremost American contributor to the development of wireless telegraphy and telephony.
-The elements of his device takes relatively weak electrical signals and amplifies them.
+The elements of his device take relatively weak electrical signals and amplify them.
 The Audion Detector, Audion Amplifier, and the "Oscillion" transmitter had furthered the radio art and the transmission of written or audible speech.
 In World War I, the De Forest system was a factor in the efficiency of the United States Signal Service, and was also installed by the United States Government in Alaska.